IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 ### Results

-The Node.js application is packaged into a CICS bundle on the workstation, which is uploaded to a directory on z/OS, and is running in CICS.
+The Node.js application is packaged into a CICS bundle on the workstation, uploaded to a directory on z/OS, and is running in CICS.

 {% include tip.html content="When writing your own application, follow the guidance in [Best practice for developing Node.js applications](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/developing/node/best-practice.html) to use environment variables and enable the application to terminate gracefully." %}